kstephens/open-object-lab/README.md

 open-object/main.ss
 -------------------

-The basic <object> and <vtable> object model as described in the paper.
+The basic object model as described in the paper.
 Objects at this level are tagged Scheme vectors.
 Everything above this level is accomplished by (send rcvr op . args).
 However, there are a few additional low-level provisions for extension:

 * (object:vtable value)
-Returns a <vtable> given any Scheme value.
+Returns a vtable given any Scheme value.
 * (object? value)
 Return true if value is a tagged Scheme vector.
 * (method:apply ...)